 two children regardless of sex under the age of 10

-This is not a legal definition of overcrowding or a measure of statutory overcrowding.
-Applicants may be entitled to reasonable preference due to overcrowding even if they are not statutorily overcrowded.
+A household might be entitled to reasonable preference due to overcrowding even if they are not statutorily overcrowded.

-Action by the local authority
+Enforcement action by a local authority

-A local authority can:
+A local authority could:

 licence the overcrowding